AkshayMMurthy/Stock_backend/readme.md

 2. Installed Python Modules:

 fastapi - Web framework for building the API.
-It helps create RESTful endpoints for fetching stock prices and recommendations. uvicorn - ASGI server used to run the FastAPI application.
-It allows the API to be accessed over the internet. requests - Used for making HTTP requests to fetch stock prices from external APIs such as Yahoo Finance or search engines. google-generativeai - Connects to Google Gemini API, allowing the AI to generate stock market analysis and recommendations. langchain - A framework for developing AI-powered responses.
-It helps structure interactions with LLMs for better efficiency. openai - Used to interact with OpenAI’s GPT models (optional alternative to Gemini for generating stock recommendations). beautifulsoup4 - A web scraping library that extracts stock price data from websites like Yahoo Finance when APIs are unavailable. duckduckgo-search - Fetches stock prices by performing web searches on DuckDuckGo, useful when direct API access is limited. httpx - Similar to requests, but supports asynchronous HTTP requests, making API calls more efficient. yfinance - Fetches real-time and historical stock market data directly from Yahoo Finance.
+It helps create RESTful endpoints for fetching stock prices and recommendations.

+uvicorn - ASGI server used to run the FastAPI application.
+It allows the API to be accessed over the internet.

+requests - Used for making HTTP requests to fetch stock prices from external APIs such as Yahoo Finance or search engines.

+google-generativeai - Connects to Google Gemini API, allowing the AI to generate stock market analysis and recommendations.

+langchain - A framework for developing AI powered responses.
+It helps structure interactions with LLMs for better efficiency.

+yfinance - Fetches real time and historical stock market data directly from Yahoo Finance.